WCSCourses/HelminthBioinformatics_2023/manuals/module_7_transcriptomics/module_7_transcriptomics.md

 # What we want here is to grep lines that start with Smp from a file, then sort the grep output, write this sorted output to a new file
 grep "^Smp" ERR3489994_Counts.txt | sort > final_counts/ERR3489994_featureCounts.final

-# Now try it yourself for the ERR3489994_Counts.txt file
-?????
 ```

 We should now have files containing the number of reads mapped to each gene within each demo samples.
 Next step, we will import read count data into R and run differential expression analysis.